Week 2: Building Your Team

 Day 10: Power of Attorney/Next of Kin

-Your trust and estate attorney can help you choose a POA and discuss what powers you should give to your POA, but an attorney is not necessary.
-A POA should be a loved one you trust to make decisions on your behalf, and you should discuss your ideals and goals with them.
+Your trust and estate attorney can help you choose a POA and discuss what powers you should give to your POA.
+A POA may be a loved one you trust to make decisions on your behalf, and you should discuss your ideals and goals with them.

 Another notable person (or people) is your next of kin.
-This is the person who essentially takes on the role of your power of attorney after you pass away.
 The next of kin is determined by local laws, but they are most often a spouse or child of the deceased.
 Usually they only come into play if someone dies without creating a will, but they also may be asked to approve disposition or funeral plans on short notice.
 Make sure they know and are willing to follow through with your plans.

 - Make an appointment with your power of attorney during the next three weeks